-With Apple launching macOS High Sierra, unarguably the biggest change is the new Apple File System (APFS).
-Essentially the foundation on which High Sierra is delivered, APFS makes accessing, combining and exploring files and folders much faster.
-It also dramatically improves the operating system’s responsiveness and broader performance.
+Apple launched macOS High Sierra in Fall 2017 and with it brought a new challenge: the new Apple File System (APFS).
+APFS makes accessing, combining and exploring files and folders much faster.
+It also dramatically improves the operating system in terms of responsiveness and broader performance.

-How to examine a physical image of macOS 10.13 High Sierra
+How to mount a physical image of macOS 10.13 High Sierra on a Mac

-Mac models that have physical disks with 4,096-byte sector size were unmountable on Mac OS X, but our Chief Scientist has found a solution.
-If the image is from a Mac that has a physical disk with 4,096-byte sector size (2015 MacBook, 2015 MacBook Air, 2016 and 2017 Mac laptops) a terminal command can be used to mount the disk image.
+Mac models having physical disks with 4,096-byte sector size were unmountable on Mac OS X. But, our Chief Scientist has found a solution.
+If the image is from a Mac that has a physical disk with 4,096-byte sector size (2015 MacBook, 2015 MacBook Air, all 2016 and 2017 Mac laptops, and 2017 iMacs with SSD) a terminal command can be used to mount the disk image.
 This command is only supported on macOS 10.13.

 The command below will mount a disk image (DMG only) with 4k block size as read only on High Sierra:

-It might be necessary to mount the image with the 'nomount' option, which can be done with this command:
+It may be necessary to mount the image with the 'nomount' option, which can be done with this command:

-Note: If you have a RAW segmented image, you can use the free DMG Rename tool to convert segments from *.00001 to .dmg.
-Support for mounting E01 (4k) images using EWMounter on 10.13 is coming.
+Note: If you have a RAW segmented image, you can use BlackBag’s free DMG Rename tool to convert segments from *.00001 to .dmg.